-Our classes never have more than four students so each child gets a great amount of attention.
+Our classes never have more than five students so each child gets a great amount of attention.
 There is no subsititute for getting the proper technique early on.
 Small class sizes, correct equipment and a knowledgable coach are essential in making this happen.

 Students are always grouped by age.
-For the youngest of students we make it active and fun.
+For the youngest of students, we make it active and fun.
 Ball control drills, racket drills, foot work and technique are all part of the curriculum.
 Older students are grouped by age and ability.

 We separate each class by level to ensure your child gets the most out of the session.
 Our beginners are developing technique and our more advanced students are using that technique in fast paced drills and games.
+Our Camp Friendship site is a larger court for the older and more advanced players

 We couldn't be happier that we found Coach Andre and Pop Up Tennis.
 Classes are small (and reasonably priced!) and kids get personal attention.
 Andre makes lessons fun with an impressive variety of drills, and it's clear that he brings a lifetime of experience to his teaching.
 The kids really learn how to play tennis, all in an atmosphere of fun.